code-payments/code-sdk-python/README.md

 ## Installation

-You can install the Code Wallet Python SDK from PyPI:
+You can install the Code Python SDK from PyPI:

 ```bash
 pip install code-wallet